hyungccho/backbone_material/w7d3/collection-view-pattern.md

 ```

 This approach (iterating in template) is fine for simple lists of items, but to
-add greater functionality and flexability to each of the items, prefer rendering
+add greater functionality and flexibility to each of the items, prefer rendering
 a view for each of the items in the list from inside the view.

 ```js